xlucn/ssr-decode/README.md

 ssr-decode [ http(s)://link | ss(r)://BASE64 | vmess://BASE64 | BASE64 | < input.txt ]
 ```

+### Issues

+Some links encode the strings in other encodings other than UTF-8, the script will still decode with UTF-8.
+So, expect some non-sense garbles if you run into some of them.

 ### Customization

 The `local_port` and `timeout` in the shadowsocks settings can be controlled with environment variables by `LOCAL_PORT` and `TIMEOUT`, the default is 1080 for local port and 300 for timeout